raziakhalidbutt/Disaster_Response_pipeline/README.md

 <a name="FileDesciption"></a>
 # File Desciption

-There are two dataset files provided by Figure Fight in the data folder.
+There are two dataset files provided by [Figure Fight](https://www.figure-eight.com/dataset/combined-disaster-response-data/) are in the data folder.

-    **disaster_categories.csv:** Categories of the messages
+    disaster_categories.csv: Categories of the messages
-    **disaster_messages.csv:** Multilingual disaster response messages
+    disaster_messages.csv: Multilingual disaster response messages

 The project is done in three steps that includes: